 2. Host (or Attend) the Rehearsal Dinner

-Traditionally, the groom's parents host the rehearsal dinner, which is the groom's father's opportunity to act as host for the evening, helping plan the event in honor of his son and soon-to-be-wife.
+Traditionally, the groom's parents host the rehearsal dinner, which is the groom's father's opportunity to act as the host for the evening, helping plan the event in honor of his son and his soon-to-be-life-partner.

 3. Hang Out with the Guys the Morning of the Wedding

 If the groom and his father are close, he might want to invite his dad to join him as he and his groomsmen get ready the morning of the wedding, whether it's an early round of golf or hanging out and watching football as they put on their tuxedos.
 He'll be extra handy when it comes time to tie the groom's bowtie.